Tepexic/vr-interview/Readme.md

 Vidrovr's Dashboard is our main user-facing product that allows users to upload videos, create input feeds, and view Vidrovr's processing results on those videos.

 For this interview, we would like you to re-create a subset of our Dashboard features using our various APIs.
-We would like you to display a list of detected persons in a video and a playable video.
+We would like you to display the `title` and `creation_date` of a video and the video itself.

-### Schedule

-[All times EST]

-- 12:00 : Introductions, problem description
-- 12:15 : Begin designing/sketching
-- 12:45 : Review plan with Vidrovr’s Front-end and Backend Team
-- 13:00 : Candidate starts implementation
-- 14:00 : Check-in (optional) - Vidrovr Team Member
-- 15:00 : Check-in (optional) - Vidrovr Team Member
-- 16:00 : Candidate Code Submission

-The hourly checking at 14:00 and 15:00 are optional.
-They are meant to be opportunities for you to ask questions and discuss any technical issues that you might be facing.

 ### Details

 For the purpose of this project, we use the terms “video” and “asset” interchangeably.

 Given this mock API, we would like you to create the Metadata Inspector Page of our Dashboard.
-The metadata page allows users to view all the extracted insights for a video, in this case, we have provided only the endpoint for recognized people.
+The metadata page allows users to view all the extracted insights for a video, in this case, we have provided the endpoint for recognized people, which you'll only use if you go for the bonus points.

 You can find information on how to install and run locally this API above.

-You should leverage this mock API to display the list of available assets (videos) in the form of a list as a landing page, the design is completely free, as long as all the elements are displayed.
-No pagination required.
+You should leverage this mock API to display an asset, its title, creation date and a playable video.

 #### Metadata Inspector Page